Your credit report is meant to be an accurate, detailed summary of your financial history — however, mistakes happen more often than you may think.

 Atlanta, GA 30348-5281

-In addition to your annual report, you can request additional free copies if:
+In addition to your free annual report, you can request extra copies if:

 - You were denied credit, insurance or employment in the past 60 days based on your credit